Florence-code-hub/Focus-timer/README.md

-# FOCUS-TIMER 🎀
+# FOCUS-TIMER

-A highly tailored productivity web app designed to balance focus sessions and rest cycles with a soft visual design.
+A productivity web app designed to balance focus sessions and rest cycles with a soft visual design.

 ## 🔗 Live Deployment
 * **Live Link:** [INSERT YOUR LIVE NETLIFY DEPLOYED URL HERE]